rpy2/rpy2/doc/source/rinterface.rst

    your path (:envvar:`PATH` on unix-alikes, or :envvar:`Path` on Microsoft Windows) or have the environment variable :envvar:`R_HOME` defined.

+   Should the initialization fail, a mismatch between the version of the R rpy2 was compiled against and the R rpy2 is run with should be investigated.
+   The variable :attr:`rpy2.rinterface.R_BUILD_VERSION` contains information about the R version rpy2 was built against. rpy2 is relatively independent of R versions, but changes in the R C API might cause problems.

 Ending R
 ^^^^^^^^